dnkcom/phenix-docs/src/configuration.md

 - routing ruleset(s)
 - delay start (e.g., user, time, or command and control triggered)

+#### Delay Start

+It is possible to delay the start of a VM with the `delay` value.
+There are three options available to set, only one can be set:

+1. `user` is a boolean value and when set to `true`, the VM will require a manual start either through the phēnix UI or command line (the latter can be by phēnix or minimega commands).

+1. `time` is a string that is set as a delay in minutes; e.g., `5m`.

+1. `c2` requires minimega command and control.
+Note in the example below that the hostname `AD1` will be delayed starting until the VM `host-00` has started and checked in with minimega command and control.
+It is possible to have multiple hostnames included. `useUUID` is an additional boolean value setting, per hostname, that will wait watch for the UUID instead of the hostname.

 ### Example

 A contrived, four node example &mdash; three VMs and a router &mdash; is given below, and is